 Why is this day on a genealogy site?

-Well as a genealogist I am interested about history and also I am curious to find out everything that I possibly can out about my ancestors.
+Well as a genealogist I am interested in history and also I am curious to find out everything that I possibly can out about my ancestors.

 I am fascinated about is learning about the migration of my ancestors.